xfides/smoothScrollTo-concept/README.md

 }) {}
 ```

-### Get the user document scroll Y-coordinate
+### Get start scroll position

 A crucial part of each custom scrolling is detecting the starting point.
 We can perform further calculations based on the coordinates of our current position on the page.
 In our case (vertical scrolling), we're interested in Y-coordinates only.

 The starting point is easy to obtain with `window.scrollY`.
 It's returned value is a double-precision floating-point value.
-In our example, such high precision is not needed, therefore, to simplify the final value, we will round it through a `Math.round` function.
+In our example, such high precision for pixels is not needed, therefore, to simplify the final value, we will round it through a `Math.round` function.

 ```js
 function smoothScrollTo({